 Applied Learning Experience Support

-The purpose of the Applied Learning Experience (ALE) is to give MPH and MS-HCOM students the opportunity to ‘practice’ public health – in supportive and supervised settings - in anticipation of the receipt of their degree and future employment.
-Any student in an accredited MPH Program must complete both a public health field experience and a culminating experience that is academically-based (e.g., a thesis or comprehensive exam).
-The Tufts MPH Program combines these two requirements into the Applied Learning Experience.
+The purpose of the Applied Learning Experience (ALE) is to give MPH and MS-HCOM students the opportunity to ‘practice’ public health – in supportive and supervised settings – in anticipation of the receipt of their degree and future employment.
+All students in an accredited MPH program must complete both a public health field experience and a culminating experience that is academically-based (e.g., a thesis or comprehensive exam).
+The Tufts MPH program combines these two requirements into the Applied Learning Experience.

 - To meet the accreditation requirement for a culminating experience, the ALE includes an academic component, in which the student conceptualizes, designs, implements, evaluates and describes a public health project.
 The academic products include an ALE proposal, a work plan, a final paper, and a final presentation to peers, faculty, and field site preceptors.